vippsas/vipps-signup-api/README.md

 ![Vips Signup via Partner](images/vipps_signup_via_partner.png)

 ### Partner initiates the signup
-We want to create a connection between the ecommerce partner ("Partner") and the merchant, as the partners are having a relationship to the merchant we aim to make it easy for the merchants to complete the commercial and technical setup for Vipps.
+We want to create a connection between the ecommerce partner ("Partner") and the merchant, as the partners have a relationship to the merchant we aim to make it easy for the merchants to complete the commercial and technical setup for Vipps.
 The process is initated by the partner, calling Vipps API to create a prefilled signup form.

 **Request**
 ```html